20 Feb Best Practices of Top Performing Warehouses

 - Has your company experienced an increase in on-the-job injuries?

-- Are customers receiving the product they ordered in a timely fashion?
+- Do your customers receive the product they ordered in a timely fashion?

 - Are you decreasing, increasing, or maintaining output?